Simply being, without any need for doing.

 Now offering a monthly nidrā session at Stroud Yoga Space, Nelson Street, Stroud, GL5 2HH

-What might it be that you discover in your state of yoga nidrā?
+What might it be that you discover in your yoga nidrā?

 Looking forward to welcoming you,